 - Exaggerated about your experience, or expertise.

-- Broke a promise to yourself or someone else.
+- Broken a promise to yourself or someone else.

 - Remained silent when co-workers or friends gossiped about someone.